-Have you ever heard about Jest snapshot tests?
+Have you ever heard about Jest snapshot testing?
 They can be used to test the application’s components written in React.
 They can be truly helpful indeed but sometimes can also generate some problems.
 The article is a presentation of some pros and cons of Jest snapshot tests based on some real-life scenarios I’ve faced during one of my projects.

-It would be good to start with explaining what are snapshot tests.
+It would be good to start with explaining what is snapshot testing.
 So, Jest provides a snapshot mechanism which allows you to create whether node or components’ tree and store it in specialized files.
 On every run, a tree generated by Jest (whilst creating snapshot) is compared to the one which is stored in the latest snapshot.
 This kind of tests can help you develop a better application.

-Advantages of using Jest snapshot tests
+Advantages of using Jest snapshot testing

 It’s possible because, at most times, you receive exactly the same tree which is rendered in your application and you can check if the output matches the expected result.
 Let’s compare a traditional unit test and Jest snapshot test to check whether you receive the same information.

 As you can see in this example – snapshot is a single line in comparison to the traditional method.
 You receive a lot more information about the rendered list.
 In a snapshot, you exactly know what is in the header, in the button and in the list.
 Also, you don’t have to check it manually step by step.

-2. Jest Snapshot tests check if your component behaves correctly
+Jest Snapshot tests check if your component behaves correctly

 Jest with snapshots gives you a powerful tool which allows you to check how your components behave once you pass various combinations of props to them.
 It helps you check if the passed data is properly reflected in the component or node tree.
 Also, you can check if the values are correct.

-3. Jest snapshot allows conditional rendering tests
+Jest snapshot allows conditional rendering tests

 This point is related to the previous one, but I want to emphasize that it’s a really helpful and important case.
 Our applications are built in a way that certain data or functionalities are visible and accessible for users according to their permissions, roles etc. That’s why we want to check if our components behave correctly in all cases.

 After receiving backend data, sometimes you need to check if a key value (i.e.: name or surname) is present (if not – you may want to display a placeholder).
 It can be checked with snapshots.
 You are able to see the results in the snapshot file.
 For some of you – it’s obvious but sometimes we forget about this possibility.

-Disadvantages of using Jest snapshot tests
+Disadvantages of using Jest snapshot testing

-1. There are some problems with larger snapshots
+There are some problems with larger snapshots

 Snapshots are efficient, but only when they are small and everyone can read them from the top to the bottom.
 Snapshots fulfill their goal only when you can easily check what has been changed in comparison to the previous version.